-What are the salary and job outlooks for CRNAs?
+What is the salary and job outlook for CRNAs?

-According to The U.S. Bureau of Labor Statistics (BLS), CRNA’s make on average $117,000 with a master’s degree.
-The potential of earning significantly higher than that is very real.
+According to The U.S. Bureau of Labor Statistics (BLS), CRNA’s earn an average of $202,470 per year.
+The career is also projected to grow in demand by 17.5% over the next few years.
 Of course, the salary is dependent on location, type of facility in which you work, experience, and education.
-Regardless, nurse anesthetics have a relatively higher earning potential in the nursing arena compared to APRNs in other specialties.
+Regardless, nurse anesthetists have a relatively higher earning potential in the nursing arena compared to APRNs in other specialties.